AllenWrong/Self-learning-Record/CS143 Compiler.md

 Steps:

 - Install packages (If you only intend to use the C++ version, you don't need the jdk).
-For Ubuntu:
+For Ubuntu:<br/>
 sudo apt-get install flex bison build-essential csh openjdk-6-jdk libxaw7-dev

 - Make the /usr/class directory: